 There is a lot of disinformation surrounding the 2020 presidential election.
 A few conspiracy theories in particular have gained traction.

-There are 111 results
+There are 14 results for "Politics"

 Host Ira Glass talks with Georgia Democrats who went out to “cure” ballots in a state with some of the closest results in the country.

 Reporter Mike Giglio follows a group of militia members as they prepare to heed President Trump’s call and watch polling locations for signs of trouble on Election Day.

 Stephanie Foo talks with two Army officers with very different political views about the week’s results.

 Ben Calhoun talks to a man in ICE detention in Louisiana about how he and people around him are following the election.
 But right as the results are coming in, the man’s case takes a serious turn.

 Emanuele Berry talks to Khalilah, who got involved as a poll watcher this year and ended up inside a national news story.
 (7 minutes)

 The journalist E. Jean Carroll is one of dozens of women who’ve accused the president of sexual assault or harassment.

 Host Ira Glass speaks to Kevin Sheekey, the man tasked with spending $100m of Mike Bloomberg’s billions on securing a Democrat win in the constant battleground state of Florida.
 He also speaks to producer Lina Misitzis about what’s going on down on the ground with Democrats in the state.